 If the monarch is a man, he goes by the title king, but the husband of a female monarch does not get the title of king — instead he's a prince.
 The title of queen is given in two cases: a queen who rules by her birthright is called a "queen regnant" (think Elizabeth II), while a "queen consort" is the wife of reigning king (so Kate Middleton will be a queen consort).

 In the UK, the husband of the reigning queen is called a prince.
 So Queen Elizabeth II's husband is Prince Philip, Duke of Edinburgh (and he was also born the Prince of Greece and Denmark!).
 The titles prince and princess also go to the children of the monarch, and in 1987 Queen Elizabeth increased her daughter Princess Anne's title to Princess Royal.

 The grandchildren born to sons of the monarch (for example, Prince William or Princess Beatrice) also get the title prince or princess, but grandchildren born to a daughter (for example, Zara Phillips) do not automatically.
 So just because you have a king or queen as a grandparent doesn't mean you're a prince or princess!
-Queen Elizabeth II also recently decreed that all children born to the eldest son of the Prince of Wales (aka Prince William) will have the title prince or princess, thus we have Prince George!
+Queen Elizabeth II also recently decreed that all children born to the eldest son of the Prince of Wales (aka Prince William) will have the title prince or princess, thus we have Prince George and Princess Charlotte.

 As with Kate, the wife of a prince will get the title princess up on marriage, however, the husband of a princess will not be called a prince.
 Members of the royal family are called "Her/His Royal Highness," but in the case of divorce the nonbirthright royal loses the HRH style, just like Princess Diana and Sarah Ferguson did.

+In 1917, King George V decided to officially change everyone's last name to Windsor, after the castle, to get rid of the German-sounding house name of Saxe-Coburg-Gotha, but Queen Elizabeth II and her husband wanted their direct decedents to have a different last name than the extended family.
 Since the queen didn't want to share her surname, according to the royal family's website, "It was therefore declared in the Privy Council that The Queen's descendants, other than those with the style of Royal Highness and the title of Prince/Princess, or female descendants who marry, would carry the name of Mountbatten-Windsor."
 Did you follow that?
 Basically, if you're a queen, king, prince, or princess, you don't have a last name, but if you need one, it's Mountbatten-Windsor.